zylamarek/cat-dataset/README.md

 # cat-dataset

 Slightly improved cat-dataset for use in cat face landmark prediction models.
 Dataset consists of cat images with face landmarks annotated.
+It was created with [this project](https://github.com/zylamarek/frederic) in mind.

 Dataset originally created by authors of